 A program is any organized event or activity that MIT operates or sponsors in which minors participate, and in which MIT faculty, staff, or students are involved through their Institute roles, whether occurring on or off campus.
 This includes both residential programs (involving an overnight stay) and nonresidential programs.
 This guidance also applies to non-MIT organizations using Institute facilities.

-Minors may also be at MIT as interns or employees in department, labs, or centers.
+Minors may also be at MIT as interns or employees in departments, labs, or centers.